-The making of this illustration was remarkable in a sense that it came at a time where Covid-19 was spreading and a major lockdown order had been issued by the Canadian government.
+The making of this illustration was memorable because it happened when Covid-19 had hit and a major lockdown order had been issued by the Canadian government.

 This meant that I had close to no access to flowers from shops and on top of that, I had little to work with in terms of seasonal wildflowers during that time of year in the northern region.
 I had to find a solution...and fast.
 During the lockdown, only businesses that were considered "essential" were allowed to stay open to the public.
 This meant that I had access to food and ingredients which I quickly found that it would be perfect for this illustration.
 After all, this work was for a food magazine and when we really think about it, vegetables are plants so it really felt like not much was different from how I usually work.